maxcelant/vault/Learning/Books/Kubernetes In Action/7 - ConfigMaps and Secrets：configuring applications.md

 	- More info on the `conf.d` convention [[06_01_24 - Linux dir.d convention|here]].
 - The `certs` volume is populated from the data in `fortune-https`.
 	- This data is mounted at `/etc/nginx/certs/`

+### Image Pull Secrets
+- When pulling images from a private docker hub repo, you need to specify `imagePullSecrets`.